 Remove one puffed pastry square onto a work surface.
 Scoop a generous tablespoon of sugar mixture in the hollow of one half of a peach.
 Put peach together.
 Sugar mixture will be in the middle.
 Sit upright on the pastry square.

 Use a little water to wet the ends of the pastry and gently push them together.

 Fold opposite diagonal ends up and over peach tucking in the sides of the pastry.

 Using a pastry brush, brush heavy cream on dumplings and cut out leaves.
 Arrange leaves on dumplings and dust with sanding sugar.

 Bake at 400 degrees for 30-40 minutes, until golden brown.

 Let cool for 10 minutes.

 While peach dumplings are cooling, make an easy creme anglaise.
 Melt a GOOD vanilla bean icecream in the microwave (shhhhhhhh- don’t tell it is not from scratch and no one will know the difference).
 That’s it!
 Creme anglaies!

 Pour creme anglaise into a bowl and gently submerge the peach dumpling into the vanilla yumminess.

-If you are having StoneGable Peach Dumplings for breakfast the traditional way to eat it is with milk poured over it until it is half submerged.
+If you are having StoneGable Peach Dumplings for breakfast, the traditional way to eat it is with milk poured over it.